snabbco/snabb/README.md

 The test script is quite comprehensive, though it does not test all the syscalls, as I assume they work, but it should stress the bindings.
 Tested on ARM, amd64, x86.
 Intend to get my ppc build machine back up one day, if you want this supported please ask.
 I do not currently have a mips box, if you want this can you suggest a suitable dev box.

 Initial testing on uclibc, works on my configuration, but uclibc warns that ABI can depend on compile options, so please test.
 I thought uclibc used kernel structures for eg stat, but they seem to use the glibc ones now, so more compatible.
 If there are more compatibility issues I may move towards using more syscalls directly, now we have the syscall function.
-Other C libraries may need more changes.
+Other C libraries may need more changes; I intend to test musl libc once I have a working build.

 Test script needs cleanup.